astronomer/astro-provider-venv/README.md

 ## Requirements for building Docker images

-This needs the [buildkit](https://docs.docker.com/build/buildkit/) backend for Docker.
+This provider needs the [buildkit](https://docs.docker.com/build/buildkit/) backend for Docker.
+BuildKit is enabled for DockerDesktop users by default.
+In other environments (e.g. Linux or CI/CD pipelines), BuildKit can be enabled by setting the environment variable `DOCKER_BUILDKIT=1`.

-It is enabled by default for Docker Desktop users; Linux users will need to enable it:

 To set the BuildKit environment variable when running the docker build command, run: